nwisnewski89/nick.wisnewski.io/README.md

 ### PR

+- Utilize a [path filter](https://github.com/dorny/paths-filter) to determine build steps
-- Verify build (TODO: Add Playwright tests)
+- Verify build on change (TODO: Add Playwright tests)
-- Utilize [Synk](https://snyk.io/) security scans for Docker, Node, and Terraform
+- Run container scan on changes to src or image.
+- Run `tfsec` scan on Terraform changes.
-- Post Terraform plan to PR for approval
+- Post Terraform plan to PR for approval on Terraform changes.

 ## Disclaimer